Pink Pickled Turnips

 Instructions

-• Make sure all the jars and tools are all sterilised.
+• Sterilize all jars and tools.
 Let them dry.

-• Start by mixing the water and salt in a large bowl - this will be the pickling brine.* Then mix in the vinegar.
+• Mix the water and salt in a large bowl – this will be the pickling brine.
+Then mix in the vinegar.

-• Cut the pickles into the shape/size you prefer.
-I did disks, you could also do french-fry like batons or wedges.
-Or even use a melon-baller.
+• Cut the pickles into the shape/size you prefer – disks/slices, french-fry-like batons, or wedges.
+Or even use a melon-baller to make them into balls.

 • Add the brine to the pickling jar.

 • Add the rest of the ingredients.
-Make sure all the pieces of turnips are submerged in water.
+Make sure all the pieces of turnips are submerged in the brine.

-• Close the jar and place in a dark cupboard.
+• Close the jar and place it in a dark cupboard.

-• The pickles are normally ready within 4 to 5 days**.
-Keep them refrigerated for up to one month.
+• The pickles are normally ready within 4 to 5 days.
+Then, they can be stored in the refrigerator for up to one month.

 Video